compo-js/components/README.md

 ![components](logo.png)

-**Components** (or **Compo.js** for short) is a reactive JavaScript library built on top of standard Web Components to quickly build client-tier web applications.
+**Components** (or **CompoJS** for short) is a reactive JavaScript library built on top of standard Web Components to quickly build client-tier web applications.
 The library is distributed under the MIT license, is small in size and does not require a lot of time to study it.
 Basic knowledge of HTML, CSS and JavaScript will be enough to start working with it.

 - **[Tutorial](http://www.compojs.ru/guide)**
 - **[Example](http://compojs.ru/example)**